 We can help

-If you are seeking a lawyer, whether as a tenant seeking to renew an existing commercial lease, or negotiating a new one, or a landlord needing advise on the Landlord & Tenant Act 1954, please contact James Swede.
-James is highly experienced in all aspects of commercial property law.
+If you are seeking a lawyer, whether as a tenant seeking to renew an existing commercial lease, or negotiating a new one, or a landlord needing advise on the Landlord & Tenant Act 1954, please contact us today.